What is Visual Effects (VFX)

 Why is VFX so Important?

-VFX, simply said, are special effects used to give depth to the visual representation of the story and have been used in films in one form or the other almost since the first movies were made.
-Since that time visual effects have been used frequently and not just for special effects.
-Some movies used matte paintings to add ceilings that were non-existent on the sets.
-Visual effects have continued to evolve to provide sights not viable to actually film.
+VFX are special effects used to give depth to the visual representation of the story.
+They have been used in films in one form or another since the first movies were made.
+Since then, visual effects have been used frequently, not just for special effects.
+Some movies used matte paintings to add non-existent ceilings on the sets.
+Visual effects have continued to evolve to provide sights that are not viable for film.

-With the advent of digital and computer graphics as tools for visual effects, artists are now able to have control over their images in a way not possible before.
-These are in addition to their toolbox of previous techniques including models and miniatures when desired.
-Almost all films coming out of Hollywood use visual effects to some extent and many independent films include visual effects.
-Keep in mind that visual effects are not just for science fiction and fantasy films.
-They can be used extensively in period films and even in present day comedies.
+With the advent of digital and computer graphics as tools for visual effects, artists can now control their images in a way impossible before.
+These are in addition to their toolbox of previous VFX technology, including models and miniatures when desired.
+Almost all films coming out of Hollywood use visual effects to some extent, and many independent films include visual effects.
+Remember that visual effects are not just for science fiction and fantasy films.
+They can be used extensively in period films and even in present-day comedies.
 Some examples of the movies where VFX has been used quite extensively are:

 How are VFX made?

-Adding Visual Effects is not a one man job.
-It requires quite a lot of smaller milestones that need to be achieved first.
+Adding visual effects is not a one-man job.
+It requires quite a few smaller milestones that need to be achieved first.
 Treating a video is a procedure.
-Different companies have varied procedures depending on the size and number of shots to be completed and also the number of people involved.
+Different companies have varied procedures depending on the size, number of shots to be completed, and the number of people involved.

-Matchmove, Rotoscoping, Modeling, Animation, Lighting/Rendering, Compositing are some of the steps involved while adding VFX.
-One need not know each and every step completely but can rather have a specialisation for and one or two of these.
+Matchmove, Rotoscoping, Modeling, Animation, Lighting/Rendering, and Compositing are some steps in adding VFX.
+One does not need to know every step, but one can specialise in one or two of these.

 Animation & VFX